Do you optimize your TinaCMS project for clarity, performance, and reliable builds?

 ❌ Bad practices

-• They can also lead to inefficient data fetching, further slowing down both runtime and build processes
+- It also leads to inefficient data fetching, further slowing down both runtime and build processes

 ✅ Good practices

-• Making a single request at a top-level server component and using React Context or a state management library
+Make a single request in a top-level server component and share data via React Context or a state library

-• Data fetched at the top level can be stored in a React Context or a global state management solution (e.g., Redux).
-This allows all components to access the data without the need to pass props manually
+- Fetch the data once at the top level and store it in a React Context or global state (e.g., Redux).
+This lets all components access the data without prop drilling, improves scalability, and eliminates redundant API calls.

 export default async function Home({ params }: HomePageProps) {